-Just a few days ago, we returned from WordCamp Bucharest where our team members switched various hats:
+Just a few days ago, we got back from WordCamp Bucharest where our team members switched various hats:

 - support the event as Gold Sponsors

-- present the TranslatePress project to the WordPress community
+- showcase the TranslatePress project to the WordPress community

 - attend the conference and listen to the interesting talks